-This section describes the I2C based controls that affect
+This section describes the I2C based controls that affect:

-- Insertion of AV codes into the data stream. - Data blanking during the vertical blank interval (VBI). - The range of data values permitted in the output data stream. - The relative delay of luma versus chroma signals.
+- Insertion of AV codes into the data stream - Data blanking during the vertical blank interval (VBI) - The range of data values permitted in the output data stream - The relative delay of luma vs. chroma signals

-Note that some of the decoded VBI data is being inserted during the horizontal blanking interval.
+Some of the decoded VBI data is inserted during the horizontal blanking interval.
 See the Gemstar Data Recovery section for more information.

-BT656-4 ITU Standard BT-R.656-4 Enable, Address 0x04 [7]
+BT656-4 ITU Standard BT-R.656-4 Enable, Address 0x04[7]

 The ITU has changed the position for toggling of the V bit within the SAV EAV codes for NTSC between revisions 3 and 4.
 The BT656-4 standard bit allows the user to select an output mode that is compliant with either the previous or the new standard.
-For further information, review the standard at http://www.itu.int.
+For more information, review the standard at www.itu.int.